salesforce/logai/README.md

 ![log anomaly detection](img/logai_anomaly_detection.png)

-LogAI GUI protal is just an example to demo LogAI capabilities.
+LogAI GUI portal is just an example to demo LogAI capabilities.
 We know this may not be the best way to visualize the results and there might be bugs in how the results are displayed.
 We will keep working with the open source community to improve usability of the portal.
 Any feedbacks and contributions are welcome :blush:.

 ### Run Simple Time-series Anomaly Detection Application

 You can also use LogAI in more programtic ways.
 LogAI supports configuration files in `.json` or `.yaml`.
-Below is a sample `log_anomaly_detection_config.json` configruation for anomaly detection application.
+Below is a sample `log_anomaly_detection_config.json` configuration for anomaly detection application.

 ```json
 {